JuliaLang/julia/doc/stdlib/io-network.rst

    Accepts a connection on the given server and returns a connection to the client.
 An uninitialized client stream may be provided, in which case it will be used instead of creating a new stream.

-.. function:: listenany(port_hint) -> (UInt16,TcpServer)
+.. function:: listenany(port_hint) -> (UInt16,TCPServer)

    ..
 Docstring generated from Julia source

-   Create a TcpServer on any port, using hint as a starting point.
+   Create a TCPServer on any port, using hint as a starting point.
 Returns a tuple of the actual port that the server was created on and the server itself.

 .. function:: poll_fd(fd, timeout_s::Real; readable=false, writable=false)